radiant-rstats/docs/model/app/logistic.Rmd

 ### Functionality

 To estimate a logistic regression we need a binary response variable and one or more explanatory variables.
-We also need specify the level of the response variable we will count as as _success_ (i.e., the `Choose level:` dropdown).
+We also need specify the level of the response variable we will count as _success_ (i.e., the `Choose level:` dropdown).
 In the example data file `titanic`, success for the variable `survived` would be the level `Yes`.

 To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `titanic` dataset.